carpentries/sandpaper-docs/learners/setup.md

 post](https://community.rstudio.com/t/first-line-of-every-r-script/799/12?u=zkamvar):

 1. From the menu, select <cmd>Tools<cmd> > <cmd>Global Options</cmd>
 2. Under **Workspace Options**, de-select "Restore .RData into workspace at startup" and set "Save workspace to .RData on exit" to "Never"

 #### Via Command Line Interface

-The flags `--no-restore` and `--no-save` will set these defaults, so you can create an alias for BASH:
+The flags `--no-restore` and `--no-save` will set these defaults, so you can create an alias for BASH in the `.bashrc` file in your home directory:

 ```bash
 alias R='R --no-restore --no-save'